U.S. Foreign Policy and National Security Program Concentration

 Students may work within this field in areas such as:

 - Department of State work

 - Education, advocacy, and research

-The School of International Service also offers an on-campus master’s degree, the United States Foreign Policy and National Security Program, in Washington, D.C.
+The School of International Service offers the following programs from International Relations Online: Master of Arts in International Relations, Executive Master of International Service, Social Enterprise Master's, as well as an on-campus master’s degree, the United States Foreign Policy and National Security Program, in Washington, D.C.